Website Navigation: How to Improve Yours and Boost Sales

 Visitors can scroll horizontally through the high-level categories at the top (e.g., women's, men's, etc.) and select from the various categories underneath.

 What about the footer menu?
-It directs to pages that aren’t found in the main menu—ones that are secondary in importance to product and impact-related pages.
-We’re talking support pages and social media links.
+It directs to pages that aren't in the main menu, secondary pages that are less important than product- and impact-related pages.
+We're talking support pages and social media links.

 Yellow Beauty